RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/03-Descriptions-of-Secondary-Objects.md

 * **"mntner:"** – This attribute specifies the name of the **mntner** object.
 It should end in ‘-mnt', but the software has never enforced this.
-* **“descr:”** – A short description related to the object.
+* **"descr:"** – A short description related to the object.
-* **“upd-to:”** – This attribute specifies an email address where a notification will be sent when an attempt to update an object protected by this **mntner** is unsuccessful due to authorisation failure.
+* **"upd-to:"** – This attribute specifies an email address where a notification will be sent when an attempt to update an object protected by this **mntner** is unsuccessful due to authorisation failure.
 If there are multiple attributes, all specified email addresses will receive a direct email to that address.
-* **“mnt-nfy:”** – This attribute specifies the email address where a notification will be sent when an object protected by this **mntner** is successfully updated.
+* **"mnt-nfy:"** – This attribute specifies the email address where a notification will be sent when an object protected by this **mntner** is successfully updated.
 If there are multiple attributes, all specified email addresses will receive a direct email to that address.
-* **“mnt-ref:”** – This attribute references **mntner** objects that provide a set of authorisation tokens used for creating references to this **mntner** object in any other object.
+* **"mnt-ref:"** – This attribute references **mntner** objects that provide a set of authorisation tokens used for creating references to this **mntner** object in any other object.
-* **“auth:”** – This attribute defines an authentication scheme to be used.
+* **"auth:"** – This attribute defines an authentication scheme to be used.
 Any of the current authentication schemes used by the RIPE Database are allowed.